July 25, 2022

 Windows Server 2016 Core Installation

-If you do not have MSDN or any other login with Microsoft to download Windows Server 2016, you can download an evaluation copy of Windows Server 2016 from the TechNet Evaluation Center.
-The TechNet evaluation is a time limited 180-day copy of Windows Server 2016.
-You will be asked to create an account with Microsoft to download the media.
-The link for the TechNet Evaluation Center copy of Windows Server 2016 can be found here.
+To start, you need to download the ISO file.
+You need MSDN or any other login with Microsoft to download the Windows Server 2016 ISO.
+However, if you don’t have that, you can download an evaluation copy of Windows Server 2016 from the TechNet Evaluation Center on the Windows Server 2016 download page.
+The TechNet evaluation copy is a time-limited 180-day version of Windows Server 2016 intended for trial purposes.
+You are asked to create an account with Microsoft before getting the Windows Server 2016 ISO download link.

 Windows Server 2016 Datacenter Server Core Installation